 - State Business or Corporate Income Tax Returns.
 As discussed earlier, the Michigan Business Tax, MCL 208.1101 et seq. was repealed by 2011 PA 38 and 39.
 In its place, the legislature enacted a corporate income tax of 6 percent.
 Unlike the Michigan Business Tax, the corporate income tax will be levied only on businesses organized as C corporations.
 Consulting a certified public accountant is highly recommended to make sure that you are complying with the tax codes.

 - State Annual Reports.
 For corporations, Michigan requires the filing of an annual statement.
-MCL 450.1911 and .2707(3).
+MCL 450.1911.
 In addition to this annual statement, PLLCs must file an annual report by February 15 each year.
 MCL 450.4909.
 The Michigan Department of Licensing and Regulatory Affairs (formerly known as the Department of Energy, Labor and Economic Growth), Corporations, Securities, and Commercial Licensing Bureau, will automatically send the annual reports and statements before the filing date.
 Failure to file the Michigan annual statement (and the additional annual report for PLLCs) for two consecutive years results in the corporation losing its good standing.
-MCL 450.1922, .2707(2), and .4909(4).
+MCL 450.1922, .4909(4).